hivlab/sarscov2-variation/README.md

 ## Download databases
 (Optional) Human and rRNA sequence databases for FastQ Screen.
 In absence of databases fastq screen rule will be skipped.
-### Human reference genome

-Human genomic sequence database is used to estimate and remove human sequences from analysis.
+**Human genomic sequence** database is used to estimate and remove human sequences from analysis.
 Run `scripts/download_masked_human_hg19.sh` to download masked human reference genome to filter out reads mapping to the human genome.
 Move `hg19_main_mask_ribo_animal_allplant_allfungus.fa.gz` file in your system where you store databases.
 `hg19_main_mask_ribo_animal_allplant_allfungus.fa.gz` file was indexed using `bwa index` command.
 Setup environment variable "REF_GENOME_HUMAN_MASKED" pointing to this file or edit "HOST_GENOME" variable in Snakefile.

-### Silva small and large subunit ribosomal databases

-Silva rRNA database is used to estimate and remove rRNA contamination.
+**Silva rRNA database** is used to estimate and remove rRNA contamination.
 Database files can be downloaded from <https://www.arb-silva.de/fileadmin/silva_databases/release_138/Exports/SILVA_138_SSURef_NR99_tax_silva.fasta.gz> and <https://www.arb-silva.de/fileadmin/silva_databases/release_132/Exports/SILVA_132_LSURef_tax_silva.fasta.gz>
 and moved to systems' databases folder.
 LSU and SSU fasta files were concatenated and indexed using `bwa index` command.